Château Gazin Rocquencourt rouge 2012 (Magnum)

 Wine rated 15.5/20 (Very good wine)

-Rated estate (2019 guide) 2 stars (A serious and recommendable production, but a little more consistent and uniform than the previous one)
+Rated estate (2019 guide): 2 stars (A solid, recommendable wine, though slightly more consistent and uniform than the previous vintage)

-Rich and powerful nose, intensely fruity, with notes of licorice and violet.
-Dense, flavorful, expressive, and long on the palate, with a beautiful harmony of freshness.
-A lovely, balanced wine full of charm, with great aging potential.
+A rich, powerful nose, intensely fruity, with notes of licorice and violet; on the palate, it is dense, flavorful, expressive, and long-lasting, with a lovely balance of freshness.
+A lovely, well-balanced wine full of charm, with excellent aging potential.

 About the estate:

-Since 2006, this property has belonged to the Bonnie family, like Malartic-Lagravière, which operates it separately from the cru classé.
-With 22 hectares in the heart of the Léognan vineyard, including 19 hectares of red grapes, it has great potential, which has been evident for several vintages now.
-The current style tends to favor freshness and suppleness, not without charm.
-It has become a must-have in the appellation.
+Like Malartic-Lagravière, this estate has been owned by the Bonnie family since 2006, who manage it separately from the classified growth.
+With 22 hectares in the heart of the Léognan vineyards, 19 of which are planted with red grapes, it possesses great potential that has been coming into its own over the past few vintages.
+The current style tends to emphasize freshness and suppleness, not without charm.
+It has become a must-try in the appellation.

 Guide Hachette des vins